BigSamu/The_Wishes_Company/README.md

 Educational project with the purpose of developing a basic implementation of a full-stack web application using Django framework and Python and HTML languages.

 SQLite Database in repository with data already created.
-Existing users with following details:
+Existing users with following details if wanted to interact with their accounts:

 * John Doe:
   * email: johndoe@email.com